microsoft/vscode-arduino/CONTRIBUTING.md

 Once submitted, your report will go into the [issue tracking](https://github.com/Microsoft/vscode/wiki/Issue-Tracking) workflow.
 Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.

-## Automated Issue Management

-We use a bot to help us manage issues.
-This bot currently:

-* Automatically closes any issue marked `needs-more-info` if there has been no response in past 7 days.
-* Automatically locks issues 45 days after they are closed.

-If you believe the bot got something wrong, please open a new issue and let us know.

 # Thank You!

 Your contributions to open source, large or small, make great projects like this possible.
 Thank you for taking the time to contribute.